abz2489/woofing-walks/README.md

 [View the Woofing Walks live website here](https://abz2489.github.io/woofing-walks/)

 Woofing Walks is a dog walking service based in the Rhondda Valleys.
 The aim of the website is to promote Woofing Walks' services and attract new customers to the business.
 Woofing Walks is aimed at dog owners looking for trusted dog walkers in their local area.
 The website provides information of what new customers can expect from their services.
-It also includes walk times, prices & contact information.
+It also includes walk times, prices and contact information.
+The website promotes other services on offer or upcoming.

 # **User Experience (UX)**